 Rev Arthur Thomas

-Rev. Brockman preceded the longest serving Vicar, Rev. Arthur Thomas, (pictured above) who was the incumbent for 47 years.
+Rev. Brockman preceded the longest serving Vicar, Rev. Arthur Thomas, (pictured below) who was the incumbent for 47 years.
 He was a member of the Pelham family, related to the Earls of Chichester.

 Like Hooker he was a keen cricketer and huntsman and was known to slip on a surplice over his hunting vestments!
 There the similarity to Dr Hooker ends as he collaborated wholeheartedly with the Revenue Officers to stamp out smuggling.